-- All the specialties can be accessed through calling one number– the main reason GPs don’t use hotlines is that they often don’t know which specialties offer hotlines and they lose track of all the different phone numbers.
-When GPs call Consultant Connect they can choose from a menu of available specialties (“press 1 for Gynaecology, 2 for Cardiology…”), so don’t have to try and keep track of what is available.
+- All the specialties can be accessed through calling one SINGLE number– the main reason GPs don’t use hotlines is that they often don’t know which specialties offer hotlines and they lose track of all the different phone numbers.